Peer-Reviewed Research

 Here's the part most people don't know: Federal law explicitly prohibits local governments from denying a cell tower based on "environmental effects of radio frequency emissions"—as long as the tower meets FCC guidelines.

-That means even if you wanted to sue over health and radiation concerns, federal law is stacked against you .
-The telecom industry spent decades lobbying for this protection, and it's baked into the law.
-In 1996, Congress even defunded the EPA from researching RF radiation health effects —eliminating the one federal agency that could have set science-based safety standards.
+That means even if you wanted to sue over health and radiation concerns, federal law is stacked against you protection, and it's baked into the law.
+In 1996, Congress even eliminated the EPA's funding for non-ionizing radiation research — removing the one federal agency that could have set science-based safety standards.

 But the tide is turning.
 In 2021, the Environmental Health Trust won a landmark federal court case against the FCC.
 The U.S. Court of Appeals ruled the FCC's decision not to update its 1996 radiation exposure limits was "arbitrary and capricious" and ordered the Commission to explain why it ignored evidence of non-cancer harms, impacts to children, and environmental damage.